 Visiting the Hirshhorn is an experience that will activate all your senses.
 There’s something for kids of every age: artworks that spark conversations and inspire new ways of thinking.
 The Museum’s unique shape is perfect to explore as a family—no art history required.

 Make the Hirshhorn a habit!
 Sign up for our Hirshhorn Kids email newsletter for the latest on activities both at the Museum and at home.

 Why modern and contemporary art IS for kids:

-Contemporary art can be extremely accessible to children.
-Before they can read letters and words, kids can differentiate between colors, lines and forms.
-And while some concepts are complex, kids like to experiment, which means they can often make instant connections to the unusual materials used in contemporary artworks.
+Modern and contemporary art is extremely accessible, even for very young children.
+Before reading letters and words, kids differentiate between colors, lines and forms.
+And while some art concepts are complex, kids like to experiment, which means they can often make instant connections to the unusual materials used in contemporary artworks.

 Before You Arrive

 Set expectations.
 In preparation for your visit, discuss what you might see at a modern and contemporary art museum.